Chester Greenwood: Career

 Greenwood also patented a tea kettle, a variation of the steel-toothed rake, an advertising matchbox, and a machine used to produce wooden spools for wire and thread.
 He invented, but did not patent, an umbrella holder for mail carriers.
 The total number of patents Greenwood held seems to be contested: Some claim only a handful, while others claim over 100.
 The memory of the latter helps boost Greenwood's historical legacy.

 In addition to being an inventor, Greenwood was the owner of a bicycle business and a business involving an improved heating system.
 He also introduced one of the first telephone systems in Farmington.
 He was an accomplished machinist, an active member of the community, a business developer, a member of the Unitarian Church and a family man.
 His wife, Isabel (née Whittier), was a supporter of woman suffrage.
 He and Isabel were parents of four children.

 Chester Greenwood Day

 In 1977, the State of Maine declared December 21 to be Chester Greenwood Day.
 Farmington continues to celebrate "Chester Greenwood Day" with a parade on the first Saturday of December.

 The Chester Greenwood House in Farmington is listed on the National Register of Historic Places.

+In Media

+In 2023, Three Brothers Theatre in Waukegan, IL produced "The Meaningful Action Theatre Company Presents A Workshop Reading Of 'Muffed: A Recounting Of Farmington, Maine's 43rd Annual Chester Greenwood Day Devised By The Members Of The Meaningful Action Theatre Company'," by Zack Peercy.
+The play follows a fictional theatre ensemble's attempt to devise a play about Farmington's Chester Greenwood Day celebrations.